bluenote-1577/phase-doc/docs/source/introduction.rst

 #.
 Automatically detects how many strains are present, so no prior information is needed.
 #.
 Phase up to 5 strains by default and more strains if specified.
 #.
 QC metrics and phasing statistics to manually visualize and confirm putative phasings.
+#. floria does not give base-level assemblies.
+However, you can run an assembler on each of the output haplosets quite easily.
+Alternatively, see the "Production" pipeline https://github.com/jsgounot/Floria_analysis_workflow for a pipeline that turns floria into an end-to-end assembler.

 What floria **can not** do: